-To support the claims that there are "countless records" alluding to a marriage involving Jesus, and that the marriage was a matter of "historical record," the novel generically refers to the so-called "Gnostic Gospels" and specifically to the so-called "Gospel of Phillip," although none of these writings mention any marriage or engagement involving Jesus.
+To support the claims that there are "countless records" alluding to a marriage involving Jesus, and that the marriage was a matter of "historical record," the novel generically refers to the so-called "Gnostic Gospels" and specifically to the so-called "Gospel of Philip," although none of these writings mention any marriage or engagement involving Jesus.

 Jesus lived during the first century of this era, about 2000 years ago.
 The oldest writings that refer to Jesus include:

 • The New Testament of the Bible, which contains the life and teachings of Jesus.

 • The writings of historians who were born during the first century, including Josephus, Tacitus, Suetonius and Pliny the Younger.

 • The Talmud, a collection of ancient Rabbinical writings.

 • Various letters, including the "First Epistle from St. Clement," which was written around 96 AD.

 The authors of these documents ranged from believers who were willing to die for their faith in Jesus, to non-believers who were antagonistic and derogatory in their portrayal of Jesus.
 But none say anything about Jesus to alter the common view that he was unmarried and celibate.